fujimotos/eubin/README.md

-Eubin
+eubin
 =====

-Eubin is a dumb mail retriever which only supports POP3 and Maildir.
+eubin is a dumb mail retriever which only supports POP3 and Maildir.

+**Why eubin?**

+ 1. Support `pass_eval` option for not storing passwords in plaintext.
+ 2. Sane SSL handling.
+It simply delegates SSL settings to `ssl.create_default_context()` to avoid stupid mistakes.

 Requirements
 ------------